animeapis/go-genproto/README.md

-# Animeshon Protocol Buffers for Golang
+# Animeshon Protocol Buffers for Go